nileshhshinde29/myNotes/notes/Vue /chits.md

 **10. How can you optimize the performance of a Vue.js application?**
-    -minimize unnecessary re-rendering.
+- minimize unnecessary re-rendering.
-    -lazy-loading components.
+- lazy-loading components.
-    -code splitting.
+- code splitting.
-    -remove unnecessary watchers.
+- remove unnecessary watchers.

-**11. Explain the concept of Vue.js mixins.**
+**11. Explain the concept of Vue.js mixins**
-    -reusable code blocks.
+- reusable code blocks.
 - used to reduce same code.
 - allow you to share functionality, computed properties, methods, and lifecycle hooks among different components.

 **12. How can you handle asynchronous operations in Vue.js?**
-    -Promises or async/await within methods or computed properties.
+- Promises or async/await within methods or computed properties.
-    -Using lifecycle hooks
+- Using lifecycle hooks
-    -Using Axios for Http requests.
+- Using Axios for Http requests.

 **13. What are slots in Vue.js?**
-    -Template that allow you to insert content from the parent component.
+- Template that allow you to insert content from the parent component.
-    -They provide a way to create flexible and reusable components.
+- They provide a way to create flexible and reusable components.